Michse017/STEM-Vocacional-WebApp/RUN.md

 - Unified app with a Landing page.
 - Student: default flow (code → credentials → dashboard → primary dynamic questionnaire).
 - Admin: go to `/admin` or toggle “I am admin” in the login screen.
+- Admin UI (frontend) is organized in two modules with a top segmented control:
+	- Questionnaires: card grid without noisy inline actions.
+Clicking a card opens a dedicated panel for that questionnaire (activate/deactivate, set/unset primary, create version, and list of versions).
+Editing a version opens the Version Editor in the main area without overlapping other UI.
+	- User control: code-based operations panel.
+The registered users table is now optional and can be shown/hidden on demand to keep the screen uncluttered.
+- Assigning the primary questionnaire: use the “Designate primary” action (modal picker).
+If a primary exists, you can also remove it with “Remove primary”.
 - Single session per browser: the “Switch user” button clears `admin_token` and `active_session`.

 ---